SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/cinco-cloud/README.md

 ## Description

 The framework application that runs the cloud instance of Cinco.
-Takes care of things like browser GUI, user account management and project management.
+Takes care of things like browser GUI, user account, organization and project management.

+## Documentation

+Indepth Documentation is under construction and will be found as part of our [website](https://scce.gitlab.io/cinco-cloud/).

 ## Used Technologies